 Real-time analytics and business reports track email campaign performance, and A/B testing on images, text, and colors helps optimize engagement.
 Integrations with third-party analytics tools let you accurately measure customer engagement and ROI impact.

-For a mere $9 per month, Campaign Monitor offers a budget-friendly option for small businesses, unlocking access to all its core features.
+For a mere $9 per month, Campaign Monitor offers a budget-friendly option for SMBs, unlocking access to all its core features.
 As your business grows, simply pay for the number of customers you contact each month - a pricing model that's a true game-changer for growing businesses.
 Get creative with your marketing strategies and bring your vision to life with Campaign Monitor.

 Conclusion

-However, while we have provided you with our expert opinions on the best CRMs in 2023, we always recommend you corroborate this with your own research.
+However, while we have provided you with our expert opinions on the best CRMs in 2024, we always recommend you corroborate this with your own research.
 Make use of available demos and free trials and carefully assess your preferred CRM for yourself.
 Ultimately, we're here to help you make the optimal choice for your business.
 Good luck!

-Our Pick - Active Campaign
+Our Top Pick - Shape